arjunshukla97/centscape/README.md

 ```
 > ⚠️ Ensure the URL is properly encoded to avoid errors when launching the deep link.

+## Engineering tradeoffs & risks

+ **Objective**

+Select a storage solution that meets the following requirements:

+- Persistence
+- Migration support
+- Structured data storage
+- Reliability

+---

+## **Storage Options Considered**

+### **1. AsyncStorage**

+**Trade-offs:**
+- Easy to implement
+- Lightweight
+- Supported by Expo

+**Risks / Limitations:**
+- No proper schema structure
+- Suitable only for small datasets
+- Migration not supported (manual migration possible but not recommended for large datasets)
+- Not secure

+---

+### **2. MMKV**

+**Trade-offs:**
+- Easy to implement
+- Lightweight
+- Secure (encryption support)
+- High performance

+**Risks / Limitations:**
+- No proper schema structure
+- Suitable only for small datasets
+- Migration not supported (manual migration possible but not ideal for large datasets)
+- Requires Expo prebuild for use

+---

+### **3. WatermelonDB**

+**Trade-offs:**
+- Provides proper schema structure (relational database)
+- Handles large datasets efficiently
+- Built-in migration support
+- High performance

+**Risks / Limitations:**
+- Setup complexity higher compared to AsyncStorage or MMKV
+- Not secure (encryption not built-in; current project does not require sensitive data storage)
+- Requires Expo prebuild for use

+---

+## **Conclusion**

+For the current project requirements, **WatermelonDB** was chosen due to:

+- Structured schema support
+- Migration support
+- High performance for large datasets

+> **Note:**
+> For a full-fledged application, a combination of **WatermelonDB** (for relational data), **MMKV** (for secure/sensitive data), and **Redux** (for global state management) would be ideal.

+Global state management was not implemented in this project due to its small scope, to avoid extra boilerplate, and time constraints.

+---

 ## AI Usage Disclosure

 Some portions of this project were assisted by AI tools, for: